 10. How do Hyaluronan injections work?

 When Hyaluronan is injected into the knee it replenishes the fluid in the knee and helps restore the ability of the synovial fluid to cushion, lubricate and protect the knee.
-This Joint Fluid Therapy is designed to help reduce knee pain.
+It also provides long-term reduction of inflammation in the joint.
+This Joint Fluid Therapy is designed to safely help reduce knee pain.

 11. Are knee injections painful?